cse442equipsavy/equipsavy/README.txt

 ##Instructor features:
 -	Choose a class to look over.
 -	Able to submit new pieces of equipment individually or in groups using .csv or .xlsx

+	*To upload an equipment list the format must be a spreadsheet with the first column the item name, the second column the amount of the item, and the third column the amount of time the item can be checked out.

+	*For example, for 1 laptop that can be checked out for 3 days, the row with that information would be "Laptop,1,3" where the commas represent the separation of columns.
 -	Able to approve or deny students requests for equipment.
 -	Able to track which student has which piece of equipment.
 -	Can add/remove  TA’s from a class